apache/flink/docs/content.zh/docs/deployment/cli.md

 is waiting for a specific watermark, e.g. windows.
 The job will keep running until all sources properly shut down.
 This allows the job to finish processing all in-flight data.

+{{< hint danger >}}
+Use the `--drain` flag if you want to terminate the job permanently.
+If you want to resume the job at a later point in time, then do not drain the pipeline because it could lead to incorrect results when the job is resumed.
+{{< /hint >}}

 #### Cancelling a Job Ungracefully

 Cancelling a job can be achieved through the `cancel` action: